HistoryThis section has been translated automatically.

-On pressure or firm palpation, moderate (about 20%), very strong (60%) to no longer bearable (20%) pain, spontaneously occurring, rapidly growing, coarse, skin-coloured or whitish, often centrally ulcerated or encrusted, coarse nodules (rarely knot formation), which usually cannot be moved on its support.
+On pressure or on firm palpation, moderate (about 20%), very severe (60%), to intolerable (20%) pain; spontaneously occurring, rapidly growing, skin-colored or whitish, often centrally ulcerated or encrusted dermal nodule (rarely nodulation), which is usually not displaceable on its base.

-About 60% of patients report a very intense stabbing, sometimes spontaneously shooting pain, which can last for minutes or even several hours; a characteristic feature is the patients' statement that they could no longer sleep in this ear.
+About 60% of patients report a very intense stabbing pain, sometimes shooting in spontaneously, which can last minutes but also up to several hours; characteristic is the statement of the patients that they could not sleep on this ear anymore.

 The size is usually 0.4-0.7 cm in diameter; the maximum extension is about 2.0 cm in diameter.

-The atypically (not at the helix) localized CNCH can impress as a flat painful ulcer or as flat keratotic papules or plaque.
+CNCH localized atypically (not at the helix) may present as a flat painful ulcer or as a flat keratotic papule or plaque.